-The COVID-19 has completely changed how many parents think about educating their children.
+The pandemic has completely changed how many parents think about educating their children.
 Fortunately, for those who don’t want to send their kids back to school in person, there is often the option to enrol kids in distance learning.

 With the school year already pushed back slightly, distance learning, and with many parents still working from home, it’s a unique situation.
 Trying to balance work while the kids are at home is no easy feat.
 Here are some tips to work from home with your kids around.